mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/actions.md

 - **Reset MPS Editor Font Size**:: reset the font size to the default size (ctrl + 0, 13 pixels)
 - **File Manager in Output Folder**: a new action in the context menu of models that opens the path of the generated files.
   This action won't work if the model does not generate output files.
-- **File Manager in Module Folder**: a new action in the context menu of modules that opens the path of th module.
+- **File Manager in Module Folder**: a new action in the context menu of modules that opens the path of the module.

 ## Node access